rintoj/ngx-virtual-scroller/README.md

 * Easy to use apis
 * OpenSource and available in GitHub

+### Important Note

-**Note:** Items must have a fixed height and width for this module to work perfectly.
+Items must have fixed height and width for this module to work perfectly.
+However if your list happen to have items with variable width and height, set `childWidth` and `childHeight` to the smallest possible values manually to make this work.

 ## Demo